prototypefund/Digital_Bargeld-docs/core/api-wire.rst

   :status 200 OK:
     The request has been correctly handled, so the funds have been transferred to the recipient's account.
 The body is a `TransferResponse`
-  :status 400 Bad Request: The bank replies with an `ErrorDetail` object.
+  :status 400 Bad Request: Request malformed.
+The bank replies with an `ErrorDetail` object.
   :status 401 Unauthorized: Authentication failed, likely the credentials are wrong.
+  :status 404 Not found: The endpoint is wrong or the user name is unknown.
+The bank replies with an `ErrorDetail` object.
   :status 409 Conflict:
     A transaction with the same ``transaction_uid`` but different transaction details has been submitted before.